Information on this page is available for historical reference and may no longer be applicable.

 This webpage includes information specific to topics within SPA/OSP/CGA’s responsibilities.
-Please also see information related to MSU research from the Office of Research & Innovation at: https://vp.research.msu.edu/coronavirus.
+Please also see information related to MSU research from the Office of Research and Innovation at: https://vp.research.msu.edu/coronavirus.
 The list of agencies under the Agency Guidance section includes the agencies that MSU frequently works with, in approximate order of relevance.